Margaret Tyndal Winthrop: Life

 Margaret married John Winthrop at Great Maplestead in Essex on 29 April 1618, becoming his third wife.
 She moved to the estate of John Winthrop's father, Groton Manor in Suffolk, helping him manage the household while her husband was away working in London.
 Many of their love letters to each other - in which the couple put their love of God before their love of each other - have survived.

 John Winthrop sailed for New England in 1630, while Margaret remained in England for a year to wrap up family business.
 "Prior to parting, the two agreed to set aside five to six o'clock every Monday and Friday to think of one another and enter into spiritual communion with each other till the time they were reunited."
 Margaret arrived in New England on 2 November 1631, having sailed on the Lyon, and was admitted to Boston church as member #111.
-She and John Winthrop had seven children: Stephen, Adam, Deane, Nathaniel, Samuel, Anne, William, and Sarah.
-Margaret died in Boston on 14 June 1647, aged about fifty-six.
+She and John Winthrop had eight children: Stephen, Adam, Deane, Nathaniel, Samuel, Anne, William, and Sarah.

+Margaret died in Boston on 14 June 1647, aged about fifty-six, during an influenza epidemic.
 Despite their deep mutual affection, John chose to make a fourth marriage to Martha Rainsborough, sister of Thomas Rainsborough, but he outlived Margaret by less than 2 years.